The following articles were written by Dr. Marc Halpern

 There are no formal studies on how many patients utilize Ayurvedic medicine and principles in their lives.
 Since Ayurveda is a relatively new science in the West, the percentage is probably low.
 Worldwide, the traditional medicine of Ayurveda is still used primarily by the poor in India who are unable to afford Western medicine.

 The California College of Ayurveda’s “Healing Experience” utilizes some of the most powerful tools used in Ayurveda to restore balance to the body and mind.
-Receiving the specialized body therapies are one of the most powerful experiences our patients have while under our care and sometimes even in their lives.
+Receiving the specialized body therapies is one of the most powerful experiences our patients can have while under our care, and sometimes even amont the most powerful in their lives.
 There are two kinds of Healing Experience Programs.
-Our patients are either prescribed a Rejuvenation therapy Program or Pancha Karma.
+Our patients are either prescribed a Rejuvenation Therapy Program or Panchakarma.
 Your practitioner will make the determination as to which therapy is best suited for your needs.

 Rejuvenation is the process of building up your internal strength and your ability to withstand stress.
-This is the ideal program for those who feel weak, are experiencing chronic disease or are exhausted or debilitated.
+This is the ideal program for those who feel weak, are experiencing chronic disease, or are exhausted or debilitated.
 This Healing Experience lasts between 3-10 days and includes therapies that are both deeply relaxing and deeply nourishing.
 During this program, you will be receiving blissful oil massages (abhyanga) provided by one or two practitioners at a time.
-You will also be receiving a beautiful therapy in which as stream of warm herbal oil is poured in a continuous stream over your forehead (shirodhara).
+You will also be receiving a beautiful therapy in which a stream of warm herbal oil is poured in a continuous stream over your forehead (shirodhara).
 This is often followed by a relaxing herbal steam bath (svedana).
 We call the combination of these therapies “Bliss Therapy.”
-There are other relaxing and nourishing therapies that are sometimes prescribed as well including special oil treatments for back pain (katti basti) emotional hurt (hrd basti), chronic fatigue (adrenal baths) and more.
+There are other relaxing and nourishing therapies that are sometimes prescribed as well, including special oil treatments for back pain (katti basti), emotional hurt (hrid basti), chronic fatigue (adrenal baths), and more.
 Relaxing facials to improve skin tone and complexion are often integrated into these therapies.
 These programs are individually designed to meet your specific needs.

 Pancha Karma (Panchakarma) removes toxins that have accumulated in the body.
-These toxins are often buried deep inside the tissues of the body where Ayurveda teaches they interfere with normal body functioning.
-These toxins, called “ama” weaken the body, making the body more susceptible to disease and making it more difficult for the body to heal itself.
-Pancha Karma (Panchakarma) is a process which when applied properly, helps you to make a giant leap forward in your health and well-being.
-The first phase of your Pancha Karma program is called the Preparation Phase or Purva Karma.
+These toxins are often buried deep inside the tissues of the body where they interfere with normal body functioning.
+These toxins, called “ama,” weaken the body, making it more susceptible to disease and making it more difficult for the body to heal itself.
+Panchakarma (Pancha Karma) is a process which, when applied properly, helps you to make a giant leap forward in your health and well-being.
+The first phase of your Pancha Karma program is called the Preparation Phase, or Purva Karma.
 This phase begins about one week before you come to our clinic.
 During this phase of your care, you will follow a special food program and take special herbs.
 The next phase of your care is the Therapeutic Phase or Pradhan Karma.
-During this phase, you will typically spend between 5 and 14 days at our clinic receiving a variety of therapies including the “Bliss Therapies”.
+During this phase, you will typically spend between 5 and 14 days at our clinic receiving a variety of therapies, including the “Bliss Therapies”.
 This program is designed to quiet and purify your mind as well as your body.
-Special therapies for purifying your small and large intestine as well as you sinuses will be applied.
+Special therapies for purifying your small and large intestines, as well as your sinuses, will be applied.
 The final phase of your care is the Reintegration Phase or Praschat Karma.
 This is the process of re-establishing a long term food program and a healthy lifestyle.
 This phase typically lasts 30 days.
 During this time, you will be receiving regular follow up consultations at which time you will be receiving on-going lifestyle, herbal and dietary advice.

 There is no significant regulation of Ayurvedic practice or education in America.
 Schools in most states must apply for a State license or State approval to provide education.
 Several states do not have this requirement.
 The practice of Ayurveda is not formally regulated either.
 None of the fifty states require a license to practice Ayurvedic health care.
 Ayurvedic massage is regulated through the massage laws of most states.
 In five states, California, Idaho, Minnesota, New Mexico and Rhode Island, specific laws, often referred to as “Health Freedom Acts”, were passed protecting the practice of alternative medicine and the practitioners who provide those services.
 The practice of Ayurveda is protected within these laws so long as the practice falls within the limitations of the law and does not impinge on the scope of practice of other licensed health care professions.
 Additional states are actively pursuing similar laws.

 Having no formal scope of practice defined through legislation, the practice of Ayurveda is defined more by what cannot be done than by what can be legally practiced.
 While the laws in each state vary, there are many commonalities to these laws that restrict the practice of Ayurveda, the medical practice acts established in each state being the most significant.
-The following is a list of actions that, in this author's opinion, are generally considered illegal in the United States.
+The following is a list of actions that are generally considered illegal in the United States.

 • Practitioners may not diagnose medical disease.
 A practitioner cannot act in the capacity of a licensed health care physician and provide a diagnosis of a disease using common Western medical terminology.
 This does not mean, however, that a practitioner cannot use their Classical Ayurvedic understanding of disease to come to an understanding of a patient's condition.
 Hence, a practitioner of Ayurveda may declare that a patient is suffering from a vitiation of pachaka pitta in the rasa dhatu of the annavaha srota but may not declare that the patient is suffering from hyperacidity or an ulcer, or the Sanskrit equivalents: Urdvarga Amlapitta and Grahani.